Nomenclature

 Weed Management

-Hoary tansyaster establishes well even with moderate weed pressure.
+Hoary tansyaster establishes well with limited weed pressure.
 Seeding in late summer (August) when annual weed competition is low was optimal for seed production at the IPMC (Tilley 2015b).
 The use of weed barrier fabric can also limit competition from weeds in seed production fields (Tilley et al. 2014).
 Where weed barrier fabric is used, the establishment of low-growing perennial grasses at the fabric edges allows for the use of mowing for weed management.
 Mowing to control weeds means less cultivation and herbicide use, thus minimizing disturbances to ground-nesting pollinators (Tilley 2015b).

 In trials conducted at OSU MES, hoary tansyaster showed some sensitivity to both pre- and post-emergence herbicides.
 However, stands were slightly better than untreated stands for 4 of 11 pre-emergent herbicides.
 Conversely, stand development was reduced in six of seven post-emergence herbicides tested.
 Application of a thiocarbamate pre-emergent herbicide resulted in the best stand development (Shock et al. 2014b).